viviag/viviag.io/_posts/2022-08-17-platonic-hask-overview-subcategories-functors-and-natural-transformations.markdown

 If both functors are contravariant, vertical arrows are reversed.

-This definition lets us to see $$LM$$-functor from the other side --- as natural transformation between endofunctors $$[]$$ and $$Maybe$$.
+This definition lets us see $$LM$$-functor from the other side --- as a natural transformation between endofunctors $$[]$$ and $$Maybe$$.
 Naturality is checked by the same reasoning as being a functor.

-Haskell ecosystem contains several packages trying to express natural transformation.
+The Haskell ecosystem contains several packages trying to express natural transformation.
 For example, [natural-transformation](https://hackage.haskell.org/package/natural-transformation) package.

-It's worth noting that popular [servant (0.10, link to enter function)](https://hackage.haskell.org/package/servant-server-0.10/docs/Servant-Server.html#v:enter) web-framework used to use explicitly typed natural transformations very close to its user interface for a long time.
+It's worth noting that popular [servant (0.10, link to enter function)](https://hackage.haskell.org/package/servant-server-0.10/docs/Servant-Server.html#v:enter) web framework used to use explicitly typed natural transformations very close to its user interface for a long time.
 Here is how it was used:
 [v0.10 tutorial](https://docs.servant.dev/en/v0.10/tutorial/Server.html)